ndarville/starter-node-bot/README.md

 ## Overview ##

-A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit
+A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with Botkit.

 Visit [Beep Boop][] to get the scoop on the the Beep Boop hosting platform.
 There is also the [Slack API documentation][].